mrbossosity/connect/README.md

 Dabbling in real-time web chatting through [Peer.js](https://peerjs.com/), a brilliant API which wraps WebRTC.
 Here lives a web app not unlike Zoom which hosts live video calls between peers.
 Now supports group meetings!

 ### PeerJS
 The core of the Peer API is the `Peer` object, which brokers a secure connection between the browser and a remote server.
 Each user is assigned a `Peer` with a unique Peer ID when they log onto Connect.
-The `.call(id, stream, metadata)` and `.connect(id)` methods allow peers to remotely establish `dataConnection`s and `MediaConnection`s with other peers on the server.
+The `.connect(id)` and `.call(id, stream, metadata)` methods allow peers to remotely establish data and media connections with other peers on the server.

 ### Hosts
 A random 6-digit "meeting ID" is automatically generated for each meeting.
 The host may assign a custom ID to their meeting if they wish.
 This "meeting ID" simply becomes the Peer ID of the host.
 Thus, guests join the "meeting" by calling the host's Peer ID.
 NOTE: The host is responsible for communicating their ID with whomever wishes to join the meeting.